 Mobile money not only extends financial services to the poor but also improves productivity by increasing efficiencies and lowering the cost of transactions.
 Also, take care of information security, generate new employment opportunities, and create platforms on which other businesses could grow.
 Adding AI technologies like machine learning and data science to mobile money could improve its ability to check financial flows and reduce illicit activities.
 Salary payments via mobile money could also be an enormous driver of service throughout the economy.

 Regulators, through policy direction, promote the growth of mobile wallet transactions.
 Also, it provides freedom from cash, i.e., cashless payments.
 The development of applications that could make the use of the mobile money platform easier, more efficient, and more effective has huge potential.

 Mobile Payments – Mobile Commerce

 The sheer volume of users embracing mPayment has exponentially grown over the past few years.
 It will still take some time to become the norm, though.
 Now Samsung Pay is coming, as announced at a Samsung event in New York.
-In the event, the company unveiled its newest flagship devices, the Galaxy S6 edge+ and Galaxy Note 5.
-JK Shin, CEO and Head of IT, said, “With the launch of new smartphones, we will open a new era of mobile payment.
+At the event, the company unveiled its newest flagship devices, the Galaxy S6 edge+ and Galaxy Note 5.
+JK Shin, CEO and Head of IT said, “With the launch of new smartphones, we will open a new era of mobile payment.
 This is Samsung’s brave step forward to enhance our mobile experience.